 Stay calm in a crisis.

 This is easier said than done but it is one of the most important components of advocating.
-The individual you are providing care giving and advocacy to, is likely to be in a somewhat vulnerable position.
-Whether this is because of advancing age, a chronic illness or a health crisis, this vulnerability almost always means they aren’t as able to deal with stress as they once were.
+The individual you are providing caregiving and advocacy to is likely to be in a somewhat vulnerable position.
+Whether this is because of advancing age, a chronic illness, or a health crisis, this vulnerability almost always means they aren’t as able to deal with stress as they once were.
 Being the “shoulder to lean on” will be one of your most important and valuable tasks.
 This isn’t always easy but try to always keep a perspective and stay positive even in the midst of bad news or a frustrating experience.
+The family caregiver guide provided by AARP also offers some helpful tips and resources.

 Do your best.